FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/install_intro_ibmi/access-managment_ibmi.md

     CHGUSRPRF USRPRF(CFTUSER1) GRPPRF(HELPDESK)

-You can now activate the access management in <span class="mc-variable axway_variables.Component_Long_Name variable">Transfer CFT</span> according to your different groups:
+You can now activate the access management in {{< TransferCFT/componentlongname  >}} according to your different groups: